yashwanth-kotha/slurm_and_kubernetes/README.md

 # slurm_and_kubernetes
-This project is about  installing SLURM (High performance computing) on bare metal and Kubernetes to deploy Machine learning model
+This project is about  installing SLURM (High performance computing) on bare metal and Kubernetes for fine-tuning machine learning models

 Here are the steps I followed to install SLURM (High-Performance Computing) to run effiecient neural network training using Colossal.ai